 The majority owner of the Bank is J&T Banka a.s. based in the Czech Republic and the ultimate parent is J&T Finance Group SE.
-The majority owner as at 31 December 2021 owned 82.55% of the Bank's shares (31 December 2020: 82.55%).
-With the recapitalization in 2015 and 2016 and the subordinated debt, the Bank had other banking transactions with its majority owner during the year which resulted with revenue and expenses for the year, as well as assets and liabilities at year-end.
+The majority owner as at 31 December 2022 owned 98.20% of the Bank's shares (31 December 2021: 82.55%).
+With the recapitalization in 2015 and 2016 and the subordinated debt, the Bank was recapitalized in 2022, and had other banking transactions with its majority owner during the year which resulted with revenue and expenses for the year, as well as assets and liabilities at year-end.

-The second largest shareholder as at 31 December 2021 is Alternative Upravljanje d.o.o. owning 11.63% of the shares.
+The second largest shareholder as at 31 December 2021 is Alternative Upravljanje d.o.o. owned 11.63% of the shares.
 The remaining 5.82% of the shares were traded publicly until 3rd November 2017 and delisted from Zagreb Stock Exchange.
+In 2022 majority owner take over all shares from small shareholders.

 The Bank considers its related parties are their key shareholders, their direct or indirect subsidiaries, members of the Supervisory Board and the Management Board and other management (together "key management"), close family members of key management, jointly controlled companies or companies under significant influence of the Key management members and members of their immediate families, in accordance with the definition given in the International Accounting Standard 24 "Related Party Disclosures" ("IAS 24").

-As at 31 December 2021, the Bank has liabilities to key shareholders in respect of assets on current accounts and liabilities for received deposits.
+As at 31 December 2022, the Bank has liabilities to key shareholders in respect of assets on current accounts and liabilities for received deposits.

-Transactions related to key management in 2021 were related to the payment of regular salaries and received deposits.
+Transactions related to key management in 2022 were related to the payment of regular salaries and received deposits.
 The Bank regulates the Proceeds through the Policy and Ordinance on measuring and rewarding the Bank's performance, organizational units and employees.

 Key management includes members of the Management Board and directors responsible for areas of strategic importance.
-The number of key management members at 31 December 2021 is 14 (31 December 2020: 15).
+The number of key management members at 31 December 2022 is 16 (31 December 2021: 14).